Income Summary Definition

 - One can track the company performance easily by reviewing the income summary of past years and get to know whether a company is making a profit regularly or not.

-- It also helps at the filling of income tax returns because it gives all the information which is required to file tax returns in one place.
+- It also helps at the filling of income tax returns because it gives all the necessary information to file tax returns in one place.

 - It is easily understandable because there are only two columns are having in this statement.